-For example, the 2009 standard deduction for single taxpayers is $5,700.
-If the amount you spent on qualified itemized deductions (see below) is greater than $5,700, then you should itemize on your tax return.
+For example, the 2014 standard deduction for single taxpayers is $6,200.
+If the amount you spent on qualified itemized deductions (see below) is greater than $6,200, then you should itemize on your tax return.
 For 2015 the standard deduction for a single taxpayer is $6,300.

 Do you qualify to Itemize Deductions?

 The most common expenses that qualify for itemized deductions include: